talos-security/SEBASTiAn/README.md

 SEBASTiAn [-h] [-l {en,it}] [-i] [--fail-fast] [-t TIMEOUT] [--keep-files] <FILE>
 ```

-There is only one mandatory parameters : `<FILE>`, the path (relative or absolute) to
+There is only one mandatory parameter: `<FILE>`, the path (relative or absolute) to
 the apk file to analyze.

 * `-l {en,it}, --language {en,it}`, The language used for the vulnerabilities.
 Allowed values are: en, it.

-* `-i, --ignore-libs`, Ignore known third party libraries during the vulnerability analysis (only for Android).
+* `-i, --ignore-libs`, Ignore known third-party libraries during the vulnerability analysis (only for Android).

 * `--fail-fast`, Make the entire analysis fail on the first failed vulnerability check.

-* `-t TIMEOUT, --timeout TIMEOUT` Make the analysis fail if it takes longer than timeout (in seconds) to complete.
-By default a timeout of 1200 seconds (20 minutes) is used.
+* `-t TIMEOUT, --timeout TIMEOUT` Make the analysis fail if it takes longer than the timeout (in seconds).
+By default, a timeout of 1200 seconds (20 minutes) is used.

 * `--keep-files`, Keep intermediate files generated during the analysis (only for iOS).